 His abstracts are a form of communication that touch on his personal experiences and education, but does not leave out nature.
 Most of his abstracts tell a tale of scenery in over-exposed and bizarre colors, as seen in the piece “East Coast/West Coast”, where he was able to define winter and sunshine.
 In “The Meditation of Sorrow”, for example, the artist thought of a time that he went surfing before Hurricane Ike made landfall in Texas.
 The bright colors represent the very last bits of sunshine before Mother Nature’s aggressive force made for thrashing waves and murky ocean waters, as depicted in the darker colors of the painting.
 Carlos has an ability to tell stories of past experiences with his art.
 Through this channel of thought, he is able to capture the attention of an audience that is intrigued by his story.

 Carlos is an avid traveler.
-During his free time, he takes to the outdoors on hiking and camping trips.
+He has a passion for water sports that includes the Regatta, sailing and surfing.
+During his free time, both him and his girlfriend take to the outdoors on hiking and camping trips.